Family Friendly Attractions

 Nashville Children’s Theatre

 This 385-acre family recreation destination is located on the shores of Percy Priest Lake, just 15 minutes from downtown Nashville.
-Nashville Shores features more than one million gallons of summer fun.
-Brave the waves in the gigantic water pool, plunge down the thrilling water slides, enjoy a leisurely float in the lazy river, soak up the rays on the beautiful beach, or play, slide, and splash in Kowabunga Beach, a massive treehouse and sprayground.
+Nashville Shores Waterpark features more than one million gallons of summer fun.
+Brave the waves in the gigantic water pool, plunge down the thrilling water slides, enjoy a leisurely float in the lazy river, soak up the rays on the beautiful beach, or play, slide and splash in Kowabunga Beach, a massive treehouse and sprayground.
 Be sure to experience Treetop Adventure Park, an aerial adventure course that features 100 obstacles including suspended bridges, 10 zip lines, cargo nets, Tarzan jumps, and more.
 The park is divided into courses based on age and ability so everyone can participate.

 Nashville Symphony Orchestra

 The Nashville Symphony Orchestra offers several programs for children that are both entertaining and educational.
-Programs include “Is It a Fiddle or a Violin?” a program in collaboration with the Country Music Hall of Fame® and Museum, the Pied Piper Concert Series, and Young People’s Concerts.
+Programs include “Is It a Fiddle or a Violin?”, a program in collaboration with the Country Music Hall of Fame® and Museum, the Pied Piper Concert Series, and Young People’s Concerts.

 Nashville Zoo at Grassmere

-Nashville Zoo offers more than 400 different species thriving in beautifully natural habitats along shaded pathways.
+Nashville Zoo offers more than 400 different species thriving in beautiful habitats along shaded pathways.
 Experience up-close encounters with clouded leopards and red pandas along Bamboo Trail, see elephants and giraffes grazing on African savannahs, wander through Flamingo Lagoon, and discover amazing creatures like the Galapagos tortoises in the Unseen New World.
 You can also monkey around on a 66,000-square-foot Jungle Gym, take a spin on the Wild Animal Carousel, ride the Wilderness Express train, or be surrounded by more than 50 Australian parrots at Lorikeet Landing.
 Unique to all other zoos, Nashville Zoo also offers the Historic Grassmere Home and Farm.

 Tennessee Performing Arts Center

-The Nashville Ballet, Nashville Opera, and Tennessee Repertory Theatre all call TPAC home.
+The Nashville Ballet, Nashville Opera, and Nashville Repertory Theatre all call TPAC home.
 In addition, several Broadway shows, concerts, and special engagements come to TPAC annually presenting up to 500 performances a year and attended by more than 500,000 audience members.

 Tennessee Sports Hall of Fame and Museum